 The DSM is a reference manual for people who diagnose and treat people with mental illnesses to determine what their disorder is.
 The definitions of mental disorders in the DSM IV, therefore, state how people with disorders are not correctly ordered in one way or another.
 For example, a common mental illness is depression.
-In the DSM, there is "Criteria for Major Depressive Episode" that clinicians are meant evaluate to determine whether or not their patients have a "depressive episode."
-Clinicians are directed that if "five or more of the following symptoms have been present during the same 2-week period and represent a change from previous functioning," along with four more categories that determine that the patient is not suffering from another disorder, that the patient can be diagnosed as having depressions (327).
+In the DSM, there is "Criteria for Major Depressive Episode" that clinicians evaluate to determine whether or not their patients have a "depressive episode."
+Clinicians are directed that if "five or more of the following symptoms have been present during the same 2-week period and represent a change from previous functioning," along with four more categories that determine that the patient is not suffering from a different kind of disorder, that the patient can be diagnosed as having depression (327).
 This process literally defines the patient's behavior/symptoms as abnormal because it departs from "normal" behavior (i.e. not having those five characteristics in a 2-week period, etc.).

-This is problematic because it represents those with the following symptoms as having a "disorder" (temporarily or otherwise).
+Defining "normal" by defining "abnormal" is problematic because it represents those with the following symptoms as having a "disorder" (temporarily or otherwise).
 This emphasis on what is considered "disordered" is all part of what Jason Palmeri calls "technical communication's regime of normalization" (49).
 Palmeri argues that "technical communication participates in the discursive process of normalization" by "marking bodies as normal or deviant" (49).
 This process is evident in the DSM IV.
 The authors of the text set forth definitions of disorders and clinicians diagnose the people who manifest the behaviors/symptoms described by the definitions.

 Mullins-Sweatt and Widiger suggest that "[i]t is perhaps the assumption that only a small minority of the population suffers from psychopathology that is contributing to a negative outgroup perception" (308).
-The fact that the many in the public think that mental illness is rarer than it is may contribute to the stigma of mental illness, believing that it is something that few people deal with "others" those with mental illness.
+The fact that many in the public think that mental illness is rarer than it is may contribute to the stigma of mental illness: Believing that mental illness is something that few people deal with "others" those with mental illness by labeling mental illness as abnormal.
 This could cause people with mental illness to feel that they are alone, different, and abnormal, thereby being identified by society and themselves as disordered.
 Defining people as disordered impacts the way others see people with mental illnesses as abnormal and the way people with mental disorders see themselves as abnormal.
 They are forced to define their identity by the ways the medical and scientific fields as well as the social world define them: as disordered, abnormal.
 Having a mental illness is only part of someone's identity; it should not define them as a person.
-However, this can be increasingly complex in the "Information Age" because of how a diagnosis of mental illness can change someone's life both socially and financially.
+However, this can be increasingly complex in the "Information Age" because of how a diagnosis of mental illness can change someone's life both socially and financially through stigma, insurance, and other areas of society.

-Constructing identity and normalcy through representing people with mental illness as being defined by these diagnoses also contribute to how(and if) people with mental illness participate in this representation and how the individual is lost in these labels by the systems that uphold them.
+Constructing identity and normalcy through representing people with mental illness as being defined by these diagnoses also contributes to how(and if) people with mental illness participate in this representation and how the individual is lost in these labels by the systems that uphold them.